TheDevStallion96/powershell-tools/hyper-v/CREATE_NEW_ADAPTER.md

 Adjust the values of `$switchName`, `$switchType`, and `$networkAdapterName` according to your specific requirements.

-Note: If you are creating an external switch, ensure that the physical network adapter is not already bound to another protocol or service.
+> *Note*: If you are creating an external switch, ensure that the physical network adapter is not already bound to another protocol or service.